Lars Nelissen van Gasselt

 Acting as a soloist and accompanist at home and abroad.
 Performed composers include Chopin, Scriabin, Rachmaninov, Ravel, Debussy, Beethoven, Bach.

 Once back in the Netherlands, I continued teaching piano and have since been associated as a conductor and organist for several choirs, both churchly and profane choirs.
 As a pianist, I give recitals and have performed on stages in Europe, China and Japan.
 In 2013 I participated in the ‘Yokohama International Music Competition in Japan, where I received a special jury prize.
-As a composer, I write music for piano, which is available at Music Street One Publications.
+As a composer, I write music for piano, which is available at Piano Fantasy Publication.
 I’m the author of the series on piano technique My Super Fingers.
 This is a unique piano method for beginners until highly advanced pianists.
 Here I treat the essentials of piano playing in-depth as applied by all great pianists with exercises to unlimit the technique of every piano player.

 Besides music, I love poetry, philosophy, psychology, science and different arts.
 I genuinely believe in the synthesis of art, philosophy and science; art is like a psychological process in which all knowledge crystallizes into beauty and truth.
 “Beauty is truth, truth beauty,—that is all Ye know on earth, and all ye need to know.”
 Keats.